jaysunl/ISPD26-Contest-Solution/README.md

 ## Organizers
 - Andrew B. Kahng, Sayak Kundu, Yiting Liu, and Davit Markarian from UCSD
 - Zhiang Wang from Fudan University
-- Seokhyeong Kahng and Seonghyeon Park from POSTECH
+- Seokhyeong Kang and Seonghyeon Park from POSTECH

 ## Sponsors
 - Purdue University and the NSF [Chipshub](https://nanohub.org/groups/chipshub/): compute resources for teams and submission evaluation